GavinHuttley/ensembl_tui/docs/sample-alignments.md

 Identifying introns is achieved using `--mask cds`.
 Masking follows the [cogent3](https://cogent3.org/doc/cookbook/features.html#masking-annotated-regions-on-a-sequence) approach.
 Nucleotide characters are replaced with the most general IUPAC ambiguity character ('?').
 To select everything except an annotated region, use the `--mask_shadow` option (see cogent3 docs on [mask shadow](https://cogent3.org/doc/cookbook/features.html#how-to-get-the-shadow-of-a-feature)).
 To limit the masking to the reference species use the `--mask_ref` flag.

 This above command command produces a directory called `apes_aligns` and individual alignments are at the top level in this directory ending in `.fa`.
 We show the outcome of the mask option for one of the alignment files produced.
+We also show how to remove alignment columns containing any degenerate character (as define by the `moltype`), by default this includes the gap character.

 ```python exec="on" result="ansi" workdir="./docs" source="above"
 import cogent3